Skip to content

 Request Commercial Refrigeration Service

-This service line is for commercial refrigeration only across the Kansas City bi-state metro — restaurants, grocers, food distributors, hotels, hospitals, schools, breweries, and cold storage operators with walk-in coolers, walk-in freezers, ice machines, reach-in units, and other commercial refrigeration equipment.
+For commercial refrigeration only across the Kansas City bi-state metro — restaurants, grocers, food distributors, hotels, hospitals, schools, breweries, and cold storage operators.
 We do not handle residential refrigerators, home freezers, or residential appliance repair.

-24/7 commercial refrigeration emergency requests · Kansas City Metro (KS & MO) · Provider details confirmed before dispatch
+24/7 commercial refrigeration intake · Kansas City Metro (KS & MO) · Confirm provider identity, ETA, and rates before dispatch

 Commercial Refrigeration Service in Kansas City: What Restaurant Owners and Food Service Managers Need to Know